Articles > Kyoto & Osaka Autumn Indulgence on a Cheap Budget

 We took the cheapest option Scoot for this trip, with return flights around S$500 per pax from Singapore.

-If you’re going to Tokyo, I recommend taking Zipair, with return flights as low as S$450 per pax from Singapore.
-It’s a legit budget carrier under JAL which does not show up on third-party flight booking websites.
+If you’re going to Tokyo, I recommend taking Zipair (a legit budget carrier under JAL) or Air Japan (budget carrier under ANA), with return flights as low as S$450 per pax from Singapore.

 Accommodation